 Costs of fillings can vary widely on:

 - The material being used by the dentist

 - Amount of remaining tooth structure

 A permanent filling when done with composite allows you to eat immediately afterwards with no precautions.
 Your tooth is as good as new and you should be unable to see where the filing was done.
 You may feel some mild to moderate sensitivity in the filled tooth which should subside within 48 hours.
 It may take some time and wear to adjust if the filling is slightly over or under the level of your bite.

 Decay or cavities can be prevented by preventive procedures such as applying sealants in the fissures of teeth to prevent food lodging in teeth or applying fluoride to attract more calcium and protect the tooth from breakdown by bacterial acid.
 Once done, fillings can be maintained by proper oral hygiene at home including daily brushing, mouthwash and flossing.

 Contrary to popular belief, fillings do not last forever.
 A filling usually lasts anywhere from 3-7 years on average but needs regular annual examinations to ensure it’s holding up well.
 If you see any discoloration, darkening, or chipping under the filling, schedule to see your dentist immediately.
 These signs show a breakdown and indicate the need for replacement of the filling.

-If you are in the New Bern NC area and would like a consultation with Dr. Hoard about a possible cavity or any dental concern, call 252.507.0373 or schedule online today!
+If you are in the New Bern NC area and would like a consultation with Dr. Hoard about a possible cavity or any dental concern, call 252.507.0373 or schedule a visit online today!